 Vintage Jazz – Swing – Big Band – Zydeco – Blues – Gypsy – Stride

 Jeff & Anne Barnhart, Joe & Paul Midiri-these four very gifted artists have made quite a splash around the country as a quartet.
-Every one of them in their own right is in high demand.
 What a treat to witness their “magic” first hand.

 You can expect humor, stories, and lots of top notch music from these four pros.
 Due to the festivals busy schedule we are only able to offer this show on a limited basis.